 Myth 4 – Cloud video surveillance is not secure

 Cloud CCTV can actually be more secure than storing locally.
-The second traditional hardware leaves the factory, it becomes out-of-date.
+When traditional hardware leaves the factory, it becomes out-of-date.
 Out-of-date hardware is vulnerable to cyber-attacks as new vulnerabilities form and aren’t patched.
 However, Videoloft’s Cloud Adapter is continually upgraded through software updates, keeping it up-to-date and even more secure.

 Many traditional DVRs that permit remote viewing require port forwarding.
 This means that you are essentially forming a hole in your system to get around a firewall.
 This, in turn, also leaves it vulnerable to attacks.
 However, Videoloft requires no port-forwarding or router configuration, making it more secure.

 All Videoloft recorded video is saved to Amazon Web Services (AWS) using 256-bit encryption and transmitted over encrypted TLS (HTTPS) channels.
-Read more on how secure cloud based CCTV or watch our latest YouTube video:
+Read more on the security of cloud based CCTV or watch our latest YouTube video:

 Myth 5 – Cloud video surveillance solutions have very limited compatibility